 MORE ABOUT BUDDHA BABIES

-Buddha Babies is a play-centered learning classroom where young children can explore and grow.
+Buddha Babies is a joyful and play-centered learning classroom where young children can explore and grow.
 We offer a gentle transition into a classroom setting by offering part-time care, small class size, and respectful, compassionate communication.
 In our peaceful and playful space, rich with imaginative materials, the teachers support the children’s:

 - curiosity and delight in the world;